 Jane Hart will once again be compiling the list from the votes of contributors worldwide as well as 3 sub-lists:

-- Top 100 Tools for Personal & Professional Learning 2018 – ie. the digital tools used by individuals for their own self-organised learning and self-improvement – inside and outside the workplace.
+- Top 100 Digital Tools for Personal & Professional Learning 2018 – ie. the digital tools used by individuals for their own self-organised learning and self-improvement – inside and outside the workplace.

-- Top 100 Tools for Workplace Learning 2018 – ie. the digital tools used to design, deliver, enable, support learning in the workplace
+- Top 100 Digital Tools for Workplace Learning 2018 – ie. the digital tools used to design, deliver, enable, support learning in the workplace

-- Top 100 Tools for Education 2018 – ie. the digital tools used by educators and students in schools, colleges, universities, adult education etc.
+- Top 100 Digital Tools for Education 2018 – ie. the digital tools used by educators and students in schools, colleges, universities, adult education etc.

 Voting closes: mid-day GMT, Friday 21 September 2018